jiayuzhou/CSE404/README.md

 Students will be required to complete two in-class exams and one final exam.
 In-class exams will focus on topics taught since the last exam.
 The final exam will be comprehensive.

 ### Class Participation
-Students are required to attend all classes and actively participate in discussions.
+Students are expected to attend all classes and actively participate in discussions.
+Due to the COVID-19 situation, if you cannot attend the Zoom meetings due to timezone differences, recorded lectures will be provided.

 ### Honors Options